-(iii) a statement of the extent to which the European patent is opposed and of the grounds on which the opposition is based as well as an indication of the facts, evidence and arguments presented in support of these grounds (see IV, 1.2.2.1(iii), (iv), (v), and IV, 1.4.2).
-However, in order to streamline opposition procedure it is recommended that a single copy of any written evidence be submitted as soon as possible and ideally with the notice of opposition (see IV, 1.2.2.1(v), last two paragraphs);
+Rule 76(1) Rule 76(2)(c) (iii) a statement of the extent to which the European patent is opposed and of the grounds on which the opposition is based as well as an indication of the facts and evidence presented in support of these grounds, together with a statement of reasons, i.e. arguments (see D-IV, 1.2.2.1(iii) to (v) and 1.4.2).
+However, in order to streamline opposition procedure it is recommended that a single copy of any written evidence be submitted as soon as possible and ideally with the notice of opposition (see D-IV, 1.2.2.1(v), last two paragraphs);